thbc/edu/Introduction_Unity_and_VR/1_Intro Unity.md

 - In the Unity Hub, select _Installs_ and click _Install Editor_ and install Version 2021.3.19f1 (LTS), or the latest 2021.3 LTS version.
 ## Create A New Project
 - Click _New Project_.
-- Select _3D Core_, enter a project name, location and select Unity Cloud organization.
+- Select _3D Core_ (it might be called _3D (Built-in Render Pipeline)_), enter a project name, location and select Unity Cloud organization.
 Uncheck _Connect to Unity Cloud_ and _Use Unity Version Control_.
 - _Create Project_.

 ![000-create-project.gif](../_resources/000-create-project.gif "000-create-project.gif")